 This fantastic Lake District tour departs from Windermere, Bowness and Ambleside every afternoon throughout the summer.
 It introduces the culture and the famous characters of The Lake District, which created the landscapes you see today.

 The tour starts in Windermere and heads towards the Langdale Valley, which is filled with heritage and farmland.
-On route to the Langdale valley you will drive passed the famous, Lake Windermere and our Driver/Guide will tell you many stories about our wonderful National Park.
+On route to the Langdale valley you will drive along the famous Lake Windermere and our Driver/Guide will tell you many stories about our wonderful National Park.

 From here you travel over to Blea Tarn, which is a stunning body of water that sits between Little Langdale and the larger Greater Langdale.
 It is situated in the heart of the wild Lake District and we certainly think it is a hidden gem!